ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ```

 If successful, the helper's response is a `struct AggregateJob` where `prepare_steps` contains the helper's first-round VDAF prepare messages for the report shares in `AggregateJobPutReq`, or errors if `vdaf.prepare` failed for any report.

+Once created, an aggregation job resource cannot be mutated with `PUT` requests.
+Subsequent `PUT` requests to an aggregation job MUST be rejected by helpers.

 This is analogous to DAP-02's `POST /aggregate` with an `AggregateInitReq`.